 - (1) A fully enclosed building must be provided for the holding of ornamental fish and marine invertebrates. - (2) Floors, walls, ceiling, shelves, benches and all other fixtures must be constructed of materials that can be effectively cleaned and disinfected.
-They must be maintained so that free water does not lie on the surface - (3) The ornamental fish and marine invertebrates must be held in tanks.
+They must be maintained so that free water does not lie on the surface. - (3) The ornamental fish and marine invertebrates must be held in tanks.
 The tanks must be kept clean and have at least one clear glass side for easy inspection of the fish and marine invertebrates.
-There must be sufficient lighting to clearly observe their contents. - (4) Tanks must be permanently identified so that records of the fish and marine invertebrates can be correlated with each tank. - (5) The tanks must have lids, or be constructed or positioned to prevent splash contamination between tanks. - (6) A site plan or map for the entire facility which clearly identifies the area or areas where uncleared animals are received or held must be included in the operating manual as set out in Clause 3.1. - (7) The facility must be constructed and operated in a manner that contains in isolation the imported ornamental fish and marine invertebrates. - (8) During the quarantine period: - a) The operator must ensure that no ornamental fish, marine invertebrates, equipment, or materials are removed from the facility without approval of the Inspector. - b) The facility must not be used for any purpose other than the quarantine of imported ornamental fish and marine invertebrates except that scavenger fish and snails may be kept in the tanks for hygiene purposes.
-Scavenger fish and snails in the direct water system must be destroyed if an exotic disease is suspected (see clause 3.6.1).
+There must be sufficient lighting to clearly observe the tank contents. - (4) Tanks must be permanently identified so that records of the fish and marine invertebrates can be correlated with each tank. - (5) The tanks must have lids or be constructed or positioned to prevent splash contamination between tanks. - (6) A site plan or map for the entire facility which clearly identifies the area or areas where uncleared animals are received or held must be included in the operating manual as set out in clause 3.1. - (7) The facility must be constructed and operated in a manner that contains in isolation the imported ornamental fish and marine invertebrates. - (8) During the quarantine period: - a) The operator must ensure that no ornamental fish, marine invertebrates, equipment or materials are removed from the facility without approval of the Inspector. - b) The facility must not be used for any purpose other than the quarantine of imported ornamental fish and marine invertebrates, other than for holding previous cleared shipments. - c) Scavenger fish and snails may be kept in the tanks for hygiene purposes.
+Scavenger fish and snails in the direct water system must be destroyed if a disease from a specified risk organism is confirmed, or is suspected and the operator chooses not to test (see clause 3.6.1(3)).